elcoosp/themmer/README.md

   color: {
     main: {
       light: 'red',
-      dark: 'dark-red'
+      dark: 'blue'
     }
   }
 }

 // Export with your theme
 // return an object with a getter
-// for each key in your theme (one level  deep) const themeAccessor = themmer(theme)
+// for each key in your theme
+const themeAccessor = themmer(theme)

 export default {